sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 - How to install Python and the SAP HANA client Python driver
 - How to create and debug a Python application that queries a SAP HANA database

-In the 2019 Stack Overflow's annual developer survey, Python ranked 4th in the [Most Popular Technologies](https://insights.stackoverflow.com/survey/2019#technology) section.
+In the 2020 Stack Overflow's annual developer survey, Python ranked 4th in the [Most Popular Technologies](https://insights.stackoverflow.com/survey/2020#most-popular-technologies) section.
 For further information on Python, see [Introduction to Python 3](https://realpython.com/python-introduction/).

 The [SAP HANA client for Python](https://help.sap.com/viewer/f1b440ded6144a54ada97ff95dac7adf/latest/en-US/f3b8fabf34324302b123297cdbe710f0.html) supports Python 3.4+ and  Python 2.7.
-For further details see SAP note [2939501 - SAP HANA Client Supported Platforms for 2.5 and later](https://launchpad.support.sap.com/#/notes/2939501).
+For further details see SAP note [3006307 - SAP HANA Client Supported Platforms for 2.7](https://launchpad.support.sap.com/#/notes/3006307).

 The following steps will create a simple Python app that can connect to and query an SAP HANA database.